 - Becoming aware of resistance in therapy-interfering behaviors

-- Assessing quality of life behaviors:
+- Assessing the quality of life behaviors

 - Acquiring skills acquisition

-DBT is an evidence-based treatment that has been proven through research to be effective in the reduction of suicidality, use of substances, clinical depression, rage and anger, self harm, and resistance to therapy.
+DBT is an evidence-based treatment that has been proven through research to be effective in the reduction of suicidality, use of substances, clinical depression, rage and anger, self-harm, and resistance to therapy.